holochain/docs-pages/src/pages/concepts/7_validation.md

 ### Hashes, signatures, and chain continuity

 At the system level, Holochain checks hashes and author signatures.
-If either of them don't match the data being valid, the operation is rejected.
+If either of them don't match the data being validated, the operation is rejected.
 Agent activity authorities also check that source chain actions are integrated in sequence, and form a non-broken chain with timestamps and sequence indices that don't go backwards.

 ### Source chain forks